 Painter learned of the opportunity through the Association for Counselor Education and Supervision (ACES).
 CE&S is their official publication, and this is the inaugural year of the editorial fellowship program.
 The intent is to match doctoral students and early career assistant professors with peer review mentors from the editorial board of the journal, in order to learn more about reviewing and making decisions about submitted articles for publication.

 He explained, “in collaboration with my mentor (Texas A&M assistant professor, Kevin Snow) I will review submitted journal articles, help develop notes that will be send back to the authors, and help make a decision about the disposition of the manuscripts in their current form.
 Fellows are also expected to present at either an ACES or regional ACES conference regarding issues pertaining to scholarly research and publication.”

 Painter is already reviewing his second manuscript as an editorial fellow, and he said he deeply appreciates the continued support of UT’s Counselor Education faculty.

 Applied Educational Psychology

-John J. Humphrey is currently seeking his MS in educational psychology with the Applied Educational Psychology program.
-Originally from Knoxville, TN, he received his BS in education at the University of Tennessee, Knoxville.
-He joined EPC in 2016.
-We asked him to reflect on some past and current experiences.
-Read his responses below.
+Alyssa is currently seeking her MS in educational psychology with a concentration in the Applied Educational Psychology program.
+Originally from Knoxville, TN she received her BS in psychology from UT Knoxville and joined EPC in 2014.
+We asked her to reflect on some past and current experiences.
+Read her responses below.